 - In our experiment, reads had to be converted to pessimistic reads less than 10% of the time - And in most cases, less than 1% - This means the optimistic read worked most of the time

-How Much Faster Is StampedLock Than ReentrantReadWriteLock?
-With a single thread
+How Much Faster Is Stampedlock Than Reentrantreadwritelock?
+With a single thread x faster than ReadWriteLock eu Javaspecialists.

 Read Speedup Write Speedup